strapi/documentation/docusaurus/docs/dev-docs/integrations/vue-js.md

 # Getting Started with Vue.js

-!!!include(developer-docs/latest/developer-resources/content-api/snippets/integration-guide-not-updated.md)!!!

-This integration guide is following the [Quick Start Guide](/developer-docs/latest/getting-started/quick-start.md).
-We assume that you have fully completed its "Hands-on" path, and therefore can consume the API by browsing this [url](http://localhost:1337/api/restaurants).
+This integration guide follows the [Quick Start Guide](/dev-docs/quick-start) and assumes you have you have fully completed the "Hands-on" path.
+You should be able to consume the API by browsing the URL http://localhost:1337/api/restaurants.

-If you haven't gone through the Quick Start Guide, the way you request a Strapi API with [Vue.js](https://vuejs.org/) remains the same except that you will not fetch the same content.
+If you haven't gone through the Quick Start Guide, the way you request a Strapi API with [Vue.js](https://vuejs.org/) remains the same except that you do not fetch the same content.

 ## Create a Vue.js app